nsCelin/WC_TDD_CodingChallenge/README.md

 * The Design Pattern utilised in this solution is Strategy Design pattern.
    ParkingSystemContext is the context class where Interface class is injected.
 * The solution is designed and coded in Windows OS on Eclipse IDE.
+* JUnit has been used to develop TDD.

 To run this Program
 * Import to project to an IDE and  built this maven project.